jg-digital-media/jgdm_snooker_scorer/readme.md

 + `COMPLETED: 09-06-2025` Apply points remaining fix for multiple red pots in the same shot for player 2

++ `COMPLETED: 10-06-2025` BUG: Players apply 2 successful red ball scores and then miss on following colour.
+A reduction of 16 points should be applied to
+`#points_remaining` (The colour not shot for followed by the missed colour)

++ `TODO:` Restore playing through the final colour sequence for player 2.

++ `TODO:` Missing the last colour after the last red should take the points remaining straight to 27 points and therefore into the final colour sequence.

 + `TODO:` To get to the final colour sequence, players 1 or 2, or both between them must have potted 15 red balls.
 In theory, either player could possibly pot these red balls but not pot the following colour before they reach the colour sequence.

-+ `TODO:` BUG: Players apply 2 successful red ball scores and then miss on following colour.
-A reduction of 16 points should be applied to `#points_remaining` (The colour not shot for followed by the missed colour)
++ `TODO:` If a player misses a colour after the 15th red the next player starts shotting for the yellow ball as part of the colour sequence.
+(27 points remaining)

++ `TODO:` If a player misses a colour after the 15th red the next player starts shotting for the yellow ball as part of the colour sequence.
+(27 points remaining)

 + `TODO:` BUG: Red Ball tallies for players 1 and 2 should be incremented independently of each other like the colour balls.

-+ `TODO:` Restore playing through the final colour sequence for player 2.

 + `TODO:` Ensure that at no point do the number of red balls potted by both players exceeds 15.